AndresJesusRodriguez/AndresJesusRodriguez/README.md

 -->
 Hey Everyone! my name is Andres Jesus Rodriguez I am a Digital Media Student at the University of Central Florida and a Front-End Developer.
 I started with a background in Design and Art and slowly found myself pulled into the world of development.
 I'm always looking to learn more and to work in fun collaborative environments.

-- 👨‍🎓 I am currently studying at the University of Central Florida Majoring in Web Design with a minor in CS
+- 👨‍🎓 I am currently studying at the University of Central Florida Majoring in Web Design and Development.
-- 🌱 I’m currently learning JavaScript, React, and C.
+- 🌱 I’m currently learning JavaScript, React, and Node.
 - 📫 How to reach me:www.linkedin.com/in/andres-rodriguez-343b83273
 - 🔭 I’m currently working on building my personal portfolio 😎